 Students learn design research, concept development, fashion history, theory and illustration, and contemporary fashion design creating innovative collections that reflect individual design identity.

 High professional standards of industry methodology are taught including tailoring skills in patternmaking and garment construction, and fabric manipulation the art of folding, tucking, darting and cording to create three-dimensional shapes for innovative design.

-Year One for Fashion Design students includes a combination of both general arts and design with specialist Fashion Design courses.
+Year One for Fashion + Sustainability students includes a combination of both general arts and design with specialist Fashion courses.
 The programme covers practical and theoretical skills and knowledge where students develop core skills in design, drawing, materials and processes, together with critical and contextual studies.

 Study includes supervised studio practise, lectures, tutorials and self-directed learning.
 Visual Theory, Cultural Studies, and Modern Art and Design History introduce the vocabulary of art history and contemporary theory in support of practical courses and fine art studio practice.
 Students will be taught both historical models and contemporary content specific to Fine Arts.